raul23/steering-behaviors/README.rst

   finally cease any movement once they arrive at destination which is the red "zombie".

-  In the seeking algorithm, the green "zombies" are not able to completely stop at their target location and continually do a back and forth movement with the target.
+  In the seeking algorithm, the green "zombies" are not able to completely stop at their target location and continually do a back and forth with the target.

   .. raw:: html